atharvthakle/Slot-Machine-Game/README.md

-# Slot-Machine-Game
+• Overview

-This project houses a replica of the classic gambling slot machine game implemented in Python.
-You'll explore and understand fundamental concepts of Python while building an interactive and entertaining game.
-From basic data types and control structures to more advanced concepts like functions and classes, this project covers it all.
+The Python Slot Machine project is designed to help you understand and practice fundamental concepts of Python programming while building an interactive game.
+This project explains :

+- Data types and variables
+- Control structures (loops and conditionals)
+- Functions
+- Classes and objects
+- Random number generation
+- User input and interaction

+• Features

+- Realistic slot machine gameplay
+- Interactive user interface
+- Win and lose conditions
+- Customizable bet amounts